Conctr/squirrel/README.md

 ### setOpts([*opts*])

 Overrides the default options of the Conctr device class.
 Takes an optional table **opts**.
-Any keys that arent provided will be set back to defualts.
+Any keys that arent provided will be set back to defaults.

 **opts**